aptivator/var-trap/README.md

 in one of its testing sections to scoop up unsubscription functions from `subscribe()` calls and then execute and clear the unsubscriptions at the end of each test.
 Here is that testing [file](https://github.com/aptivator/easy-data-state/blob/master/test/functionality/subscribe.test.js).
-Use of `var-trap` reduced the amount of that testing code from 202 to 178 lines (about 12 percent).
+Use of `var-trap` reduced the amount of the testing code from 202 to 178 lines (about 12 percent).

 <a name="development"></a>
 ## Development